tashi1417/FoodOrderingApplication/README.md

 The framework provides a fixed and unchangeable foundation, ensuring consistency and reliability.
 The implementation can be adjusted to meet specific needs, maintaining a stable core while allowing customization.

+The framework is inside the lib folder inside the FoodOrdering directory.

 ## Functionalities

 - **Admin Functions**: Add, update, delete products, and logout.